Seely Family History

 For three generations, the Seely Family has lived and worked on its mint farm near Clatskanie, Oregon, where they grow peppermint and spearmint for tea leaf and essential oil.
 As mint farmers they use the same agricultural practices their family has used for generations.

 Today, third-generation mint farmer, Mike Seely, and his wife Candy operate Seely Family Farm.
 They grow single-cut, premium-quality heirloom Black Mitcham Peppermint and Native Spearmint.
-The mint they raise is organic and sustainably harvested and has a unique flavor that cannot be found anywhere else.
-The way they grow their mint, the region’s climate, the rich organic soils along the Columbia River and their harvesting methods make their mint extraordinarily smooth and refreshing.
+The mint they raise is sustainably harvested and has a unique flavor that cannot be found anywhere else.
+The way they grow their mint, the region’s climate, the rich soils along the Columbia River and their harvesting methods make their mint extraordinarily smooth and refreshing.
 The essential mint oils are steam distilled only once to retain the full flavor spectrum and bouquet of real Oregon mint.

 In addition to mint oil, one of their most popular creations is the handcrafted Seely Mint Peppermint Patty, a delicious combination of European dark chocolate and Seely heirloom mint.
 They also produce a complete line of mint confections, sun-dried mint leaf tea, mint soap, and even mint flea repellent for pets.